Hi! I’m Michelle Lim. I am working on a new venture.

-I also invest in and advise early-stage startups, specializing in growth.
+I also invest in and advise early-stage startups.
+I advise startups on their growth and data stack, growth strategy, and product/GTM hiring.
 If you’re looking for an advisor, feel free to reach out!

+I live in San Francisco.
 In my free time, I like to write essays on engineering, society, and film.
-I enjoy watching films and musicals with friends, swimming, and Pilates.
+I enjoy watching films with friends, swimming, and Pilates.
 You can find me at Twitter, Linkedin, Github or email.

 Sep 13, 2020